Hujjat/shopify-sunrise/README.md

 ### Can I use it for personal projects

 Yes you can.
 It's starter theme so you can customise it for your own projects

+### Can I use Shopify CLI

+Yes you can but Shopify CLI is curreny a bit buggy and you might face many issues.
+This might change in future.

 ## License